 pnpm dlx @raftlabs/raftstack setup-protection

-# Check repository compliance
+# Check repository compliance & test coverage

 pnpm dlx @raftlabs/raftstack metricsCheck out the GitHub repository for full documentation, or install it directly from NPM.